sgbj/Jems/README.md

 Jems
 ====

-Little snippets of Java code that aren't quite worth their own repository.
+Little snippets of Java code that aren't quite worth their own repositories.

 Projects included: